Physics-Based Object 6D-Pose Estimation during Non-Prehensile Manipulation: Experiments And Results

+\textbf{CVPF}: The constant-velocity particle filtering method.
+All parameters were the same with PBPF, except the number of particles, $M$.
+Since CVPF is computationally cheaper, it could handle more particles $M=150$.

+\textbf{Ground truth}: We used a marker-based OptiTrack system to record ``ground truth'' poses, $x^{*}_t$, during manipulation.

-\subsection{Experimental procedure}
+\subsection{Experimental Procedure}

-In each scene we made 10 runs.
+\dope{In Scenes 1-4, we repeated 10 robot runs, and in Scene 5, we repeated 1 robot run (i.e. a total of 71 real robot executions)}.
 During each run, we recorded the robot controls, $u_t$, and the camera images, $z_t$.
-We then evaluated the three methods on the same data recorded from the ten runs.
-We did this to be fair between the methods.
-Otherwise, all methods, including PBPF, are fast enough to be run real-time, as $\Delta t$ parameters also indicate.
+Since particle filtering is a sampling-based method, it can generate different results with the same input. \dope{For statistical accuracy, we evaluated each method 10 times on the data from each of the 10 runs in Scenes 1-4, giving 100 evaluations of each method for Scenes 1-4.
+In Scene 5, we evaluated each method 20 times on the data from the 1 real robot execution.}

-At each time-step of each run, we computed (as described in Sec.~\ref{formulation}) the positional error and rotational errors of PBPF, DOPE, and CVPF, using the ground truth data.
-When generating the positional and rotational errors for the DOPE method, if DOPE did not output any object pose at a certain time-step (usually because the object is heavily obstructed), we used the last pose reported by DOPE before that time-step.
+At each time step of each evaluation, we computed the positional and rotational errors of the mean estimate, against the ground truth.
+When computing errors for DOPE, if DOPE did not output any pose at a certain time step (e.g., because of occlusions), we used the latest pose reported before that time step.